 Drunk Driving, OUI & DWI

-A Breathalyzer test measures the amount of alcohol in your body.
-You blow into a tube attached to a machine, and an infrared light analyzes the amount of alcohol in the air in your lungs, and prints out a BAC number.
+The police often use a field sobriety test along with a breathalyzer test to measure the amount of alcohol in your body.
+With a field sobriety test, the police may ask you to walk a straight line and turn, say the ABCs backwards, and stand on one leg.
+All of these tests are meant to test your ability to balance and coordination.
+To take the breathalyzer test, you blow into a tube attached to a machine, and an infrared light analyzes the amount of alcohol in the air in your lungs, and prints out a BAC number.
 The machine then tests your breath a second time, and if the numbers are within .02 of each other, the test is considered valid.

 - Treating the charge lightly.
 If found guilty, a conviction will affect your driving habits, your insurance rates, and you could go to jail.
 Skipping out on court time will bring a jail sentence as well.

 - Driving with a suspended license.
 Doing so can land you in jail.

 - Discussing the case with anyone but your attorney.
 Anything you say might be used against you in court.

 - Not hiring the best attorney for your case.

 Your right to drive is critical to earning a living for yourself and your family.
 If you have been charged with a drunk driving offense, it is important to seek reputable legal representation immediately to learn your rights and how to protect them.